Scottish Parliament constituencies and electoral regions: 1999–2011

 1999 boundaries were used also for the 2003 and 2007 elections.

-2011–present
+2011–2026

 The first periodical review of boundaries of Scottish Parliament constituencies was announced on 3 July 2007, and the commission's final recommendations were implemented for the 2011 Scottish Parliament election.

 Total numbers of constituencies, regions, and MSPs remain at, respectively, 73, 8, and 129.

+from 2026

+New constituencies and regions were created by the second periodic review of Scottish Parliament boundaries.